tchiluanda/Rcofog/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Rcofog is to retreive function of government data
+The goal of Rcofog is to retrieve financial data about functions of government

 ## Installation